Local authority data: Electric vehicles and charging points

 Crude oil prices jumped when Russia launched its full-scale invasion of Ukraine on 24 February 2022 and continued to increase through early March.
 These increases quickly fed through to heating oil prices.

-Average monthly heating oil prices increased from just over 20 pence a litre at the start of the first lockdown to 99 pence a litre in mid-June 2022, before falling back to around 62 pence a litre in mid-April 2023.
+Average monthly heating oil prices increased from just over 20 pence a litre at the start of the first lockdown to 99 pence a litre in mid-June 2022.
+They have fallen for much of the time since then and were 58pence per litre in mid-June2024.

 Help with energy billsThe following links give details of the support available from government and other organisations for customers who are struggling to pay their bills: